-Utility regulation occurs under a fully developed national, state or provincial framework based on legislation that provides the utility an extremely strong monopoly (see note 1) within its service territory, a strong assurance, subject to limited review, that rates will be set in a manner that will permit the utility to make and recover all necessary investments, a very high degree of clarity as to the manner in which utilities will be regulated and reasonably prescriptive methods and procedures forsetting rates.
+Aaa Aa Α Ваа Utility regulation occurs under a fully developed Utility regulation occurs under a fully developed national, Utility regulation occurs (i) under a national, state, provincial or municipal state or provincial framework based on legislation tha provides the utility an extremely strong monopoly (see note 1) within its service territory, a strong assurance, subject to monopoly (see note 1) within its service territory, an limited review, that rates will be set in a manner that will permit the utility to make and recover all necessary investments, a very high degree of clarity as to the manner in which utilities will be regulated and reasonably prescriptive methods and procedures for setting rates.
 If there have been changes in utility legislation, they have been timely and clearly credit supportive of the issuer in a manner that shows the utility has had a strong voice in the process.
 There is an independent judiciary that can arbitrate disagreements between the regulator and the utility, should has had a clear voice in the legislative process.
-There they occur including access to national courts, strong disagreements between the regulator and the utility should judicial precedent in the interpretation of utility laws, and a
+There they occur including access to national courts, strong disagreements between the regulator and the utility should judicial precedent in the interpretation of utility laws, and a they occur, including access to national courts, very strong strong rule of law.
+We expect these conditions to continue.